AlanLaboratory/UnrealMLAgents/Docs/intro/create-new-environment.rst

 1. **Create the Environment**: Design the level, including the floor, target, and agent actor.
 An environment can range from a simple physical simulation containing a few objects to an entire game or ecosystem.
-2. **Implement the Agent**: Define the agent’s behavior, including observations, actions, and rewards.
+2. **Implement the Agent**: Define the agent's behavior, including observations, actions, and rewards.
 The agent interacts with the environment and learns based on rewards provided for specific actions.
 3. **Group and Organize**: Use an Actor or Blueprint to group the environment elements into a cohesive unit.
 In Unreal, we attach an Agent component to the Actor or Character we want to use as the learning agent.
 To learn more about